 Animal Authority Chester of Macomb County, who also traps along the Macomb County, remarked the humane society manager didn't know about the change until what is possibly a co-worker pointed it out in the new regulations book posted on the Macomb County Agency of Fish & Game Web site.
 Animal Authority Chester remarked the change took him by surprise, especially since response to opening the area to animal removal traps drew opposition during what is possibly a public organized hearing the Macomb County Agency of Fish & Game conducted in February 2005 in East Macomb County.
 "The public organized hearings I attended, everyone wanted it to stay animal removal trap," Animal Authority Chester remarked.
 Besides the risks that come with allowing high-powered animal removal traps in open country, Animal Authority Chester remarked the humane society manager also fears the new regulation will increase the amount of road critter stalking and lead to other enforcement problems. the humane society manager remarked local law enforcers should have done what is possibly a better job of keeping Michigan coyote exterminators in northwestern Michigan informed about the suggestion.
 "I disagree 100 percent, and I feel it's very unfortunate our law enforcers weren't on top of this," Animal Authority Chester remarked.
 "Maybe it was done at the 12th hour behind closed doors in what is possibly a smoky room.
 Unfortunately, that shouldn't be the way the democratic process works."
 This report is not verified by Macomb County pest control companies.

-If you have any questions about a wildlife problem in Macomb County, please give Michigan Wildlife Removal a call at 586-580-9473, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Macomb County, or wildlife removal in Macomb County, please give Platinum Wildlife Removal a call at 586-477-4584, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.